India - Critical minerals overview

 - The Critical Non-Fuel Mineral Resources for India’s Manufacturing Sector report, jointly prepared by the Department of Science and Technology, Government of India, and the Council on Energy, Environment, and Water, underlines the essentiality of critical minerals supply for India’s ambitious ‘Make in India’ initiative.
 It also states that India has identified 12 critical minerals as strategic for building its domestic manufacturing capability.

 Policies and initiatives

-- The National Geoscience Data Repository is being set up in 2021 by the Geological Survey of India to aid mineral exploration and exploitation.
+- The National Geoscience Data Repository is being set up by the Geological Survey of India to aid mineral exploration and exploitation.

 - The Mines and Minerals (Development and Regulation) Amendment Act 2021, and The Mineral Laws (Amendment) Act 2020 both amend the Mines and Minerals (Development and Regulation) Act 1957 (MMDR Act).
 The 2021 Amendment Act builds on its predecessor by removing the distinction between captive and non-captive mines, allowing existing captive mines to sell 50% of their production, and allowing the Centre to step in if States are unable to conduct auctions.
 These amendments together with the Coal Mines (Special Provisions) Act, 2015 (CMSP Act aim to increase competition, get more firms to mine, increase the ease of doing business in the sector, and make it easier for firms and States to operate.